Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Conclusions

-We constrained the cosmological parameters with four different datasets: local $H_0$ measurements, DESI DR2 BAO data, \emph{Planck} 2018 constraints on the comoving distance to recombination and $\Omega_m h^2$, and CC.
-We used a nested sampling algorithm to sample the posterior probability and compute the Bayesian evidence.
-The $f(Q)$ and phenomenological models are capable of solving the Hubble tension, having best-fit $H_0 \approx 72$ km/s/Mpc and $74$ km/s/Mpc, respectively.
+We constrained the cosmological parameters with four different datasets: local $H_0$ measurements, DESI~DR2 BAO, CMB constraints on $(100 \, \theta_\star, w_b, w_{bc})$ with \emph{Planck}~2018+SPT-3G+ACT~DR6 \cite{Planck_2020, Camphuis_2025, Louis_2025}, and CC constraints on $\dot{z}$.
+We used a nested sampling algorithm to sample the posterior probability and compute the Bayesian Evidence.
+The $f(Q)$ and phenomenological models are capable of solving the Hubble tension, having a mean posterior $H_0 \approx 72-74$~km/s/Mpc and 74~km/s/Mpc, respectively.
 The $f(Q)$ models assisted with the cosmological constant have $H_0 \approx 71$ km/s/Mpc, alleviating but not completely solving the Hubble tension.
-However, the $f(Q)$ models cannot fit the 13 DESI DR2 BAO data points \citep{DESI_2025} very well.
-They have $\chi^2_\mathrm{BAO, min} > 25$ for the Exp model and $\chi^2_\mathrm{BAO, min} > 35$ for the Log and Tanh models, considerably higher than the number of data points (13) and the $\Lambda$CDM result ($\chi^2_{\text{BAO}, \Lambda\text{CDM}} = 15.14$).
-The $f(Q)$ models assisted with the cosmological constant perform better with $\chi^2_\mathrm{BAO, min} \approx 18-19$, although this is still higher than for $\Lambda$CDM.
-The phenomenological models have $\chi^2_\mathrm{BAO, min} \approx 10$ and are therefore able to solve the Hubble tension while retaining BAO consistency.
+The reduced $H_0$ when more flexibility is added to the $f(Q)$ models arises because they struggle to solve the BAO anomaly.
+They have MDPS tensions of $7.55\sigma$, $2.65\sigma$, and $4.82\sigma$ C.L. for the Log, Exp, and Tanh models, respectively, when considering the CMB alone as a constraint on the model parameters (Table~\ref{tab:ChiSquaredResults_BAO_CMB}).
+The $\Lambda$CDM model shows a $2.65\sigma$ C.L.
+MDPS tension from the $(\Omega_m, H_0 r_d)$ parameter space, which is the conventional measure of the BAO anomaly.
+This tension reduces to $1.66\sigma$ C.L. in the DESI data space.
+The higher parameter space tension is indicative of a genuine anomaly, as discussed in Appendix~\ref{BAO_toy_model}.
+An interesting detail is that the Exp model slightly reduces the BAO anomaly in the $(\Omega_m, H_0 r_d)$ parameter space -- but not in data space.

+The hybrid $f(Q)+\Lambda$ models have much reduced theoretical motivation because they are no longer alternatives to a cosmological constant.
+Moreover, they also show a $>2\sigma$ C.L. tension with the BAO data in both the data and parameter spaces, provided these models are constrained using CMB+$H_0$+CC (Table~\ref{tab:ChiSquaredResults_BAO_noDESI}).
+This is necessary because the models have extra flexibility at late times, making the model parameters difficult to constrain accurately using the CMB alone.